yellowsimulator/dtu_data_eng_test/README.md

 # Documentation

-This repository coontains the code and pdf files for the data engineering test from DTU.
+This repository contains the code and pdf files deliveries for the data engineering test from Novo Nordisk Foundation Center for Biosustainability at DTU.

 The repository contains the following folders: